September 9, 2022

 At this award-winning music festival, the roots of traditional Appalachian music are brought to life through talented musicians Sept.
 8-10, 2023.
 Known as the birthplace of country music, Bristol's music history runs deep and have been celebrated by nationally-known artists.
 The 2023 lineup will be announced next year including music legends and bands who will perform on more than a dozen stages during the three music-filled days.

-Pilgrimage Music & Cultural Festival was created to bring a meaningful, music experience to its attendees at The Park at Harlinsdale Farm in Franklin.
+Pilgrimage Music & Cultural Festival was created to bring a meaningful, music experience to its attendees Sept.
+23-24, 2023 at The Park at Harlinsdale Farm in Franklin.
 The region's best food and drink will be available and merchants selling art and crafts round out the festival's offerings.
 Everyone from Justin Timberlake to Chris Stapleton, Willie Nelson and Beck have played at this festival.
-The festival dates and full lineup will be announced soon.
+The festival lineup will be announced soon.

 More than 40,000 music fans will head to Pigeon Forge's LeConte Center Sept.
-25 - Oct.1, 2022 for nightly concerts and showcases featuring some of the biggest quartet groups in Southern gospel.
+24-30, 2023 for nightly concerts and showcases featuring some of the biggest quartet groups in Southern gospel.
 The National Quartet Convention is one of the biggest events for the genre.
 Tickets are now on sale.

 Mempho Music Festival - Memphis

 World-class musicians and artists from a wide range of genres will take the stage during Mempho Music Festival Sept.
-30 - Oct.
-2, 2022 at the beautiful Memphis Botanic Garden.
+29-Oct.
+1, 2023 at the beautiful Memphis Botanic Garden.
 Get ready for live music and a unique artistic experience in the Incendia Dome, an interactive event space in a geodesic structure with propane flame effects.
 Inside, the hottest DJs in Memphis bump music that'll get you dancing under the warm glow.
 The full lineup will be announced in early Spring 2022.
 Past Mempho Music Festival performers have included Cage the Elephant, Post Malone, The Avett Brothers, Bill Strings, Widespread Panic and more.

 Explore even more made in Tennessee music experiences and plan your pilgrimage today.